Portfolio diversification and model uncertainty: a robust dynamic mean-variance approach: Introduction

 \section{Introduction}

-In the Finance and Economics literature, there are many studies on under\--diversification of portfolio, i.e., when investors hold only a small part of risky assets among a large number of available risky assets.
-In the extreme case the anti-diversification effect means that investors hold only a single stock (or even do not hold any risky asset) and exclude many others.
+There are many studies on under\--diversification of portfolio in the Finance and Economics literature, where investors hold only a small part of risky assets among a large number of available risky assets.
+In the extreme case the anti-diversification effect means that investors hold only a single stock (or not even any risky asset) and exclude many others.
 Empirical studies reported in numerous papers, see \cite{FrenchandPoteraba91}, \cite{CooperandKaplanis94}, \cite{MitVor07}, \cite{CalCamSod07}, \cite{GuiLiu16}, have shown the evidence of portfolio under-diversification in practice.
 For example, in \cite{FrenchandPoteraba91}, \cite{CooperandKaplanis94}, it is observed that there exists a concentration on (bias towards) domestic assets compared to foreign assets in investors' international equity portfolios.
-These results are in contrast with the portfolio well-diversification suggested by the classical mean-variance portfolio theory initiated in a single period model in \cite{Markowitz52}, and later in a continuous-time model in \cite{ZhouLi2000}.
+These results are in contrast with the well-diversified portfolio suggested by the classical mean-variance portfolio theory initiated in a single period model in \cite{Markowitz52}, later in \cite{LiNg2000} for a multi-period model, and in \cite{ZhouLi2000} for a continuous-time model.
 A possible explanation to under-diversification is provided in the Finance and Economics literature by model uncertainty, often also called ambiguity or Knightian uncertainty.